ginstrom/paladin-novel/manuscript/chapter-04.md

 Dawn found them at the ancient way-station, its moss-covered stones half-hidden by climbing ivy.
 They stored supplies quickly, secured the horses, and helped injured Dax onto the gentler of the two mounts.

-Before departing, Gond clasped Pell's shoulder and pressed his sword into the rogue's hands.
+Before departing, Gond clasped Pell's shoulder and pressed the better steel blade into the rogue's hands.
 "Keep them safe.
 One week.
 If I'm not back, go to Maera."

 Sim grasped Gond's forearm, warmth and trust clear in his steady gaze.
 "Safe travels."